natebarksdale/natebarksdale.github.io/output/2021-11-03-what-does-a-1800-year-old-buddhist-classic-have-to-say-about-quantum-physics-and-the-nature-of-reality.md

 coordinates: [48.2082, 16.3738]
 ---

-"For the John Templeton Foundation, I wrote about an engaging dialogue that bridges ancient Buddhist insights with contemporary quantum physics."
+For the John Templeton Foundation, I wrote about an engaging dialogue between an Italian physicist and the Dalai Lama's personal physician.

 > An expert in quantum gravity and a Hollywood-born family doctor-turned Buddhist monk met recently to discuss whether the writings of a second-century Buddhist thinker could address some of the metaphysical paradoxes of modern physics.
 In the October 29 event, Carlo Rovelli, the author of the acclaimed [Seven Brief Lessons on Physics](https://bookshop.org/books/seven-brief-lessons-on-physics/9780399184413) and *Helgoland**,* spoke for nearly three hours with Barry Kerzin, who balances his monastic vocation with work in academic medicine and as the personal physician to the 14th Dalai Lama.
 Their discussion centered on Nagarjuna, who lived in India around the second century C.E. and wrote [Mūlamadhyamakakārikā](https://bookshop.org/books/the-fundamental-wisdom-of-the-middle-way-nagarjuna-s-mulamadhyamakakarika/9780195093360), the foundational text of the madhyamaka (middle-way) school of Buddhist philosophy.
 >